 Get Your Summer Tools Ready

 Your home is more than your house, it is your outdoor space, too.
 So, you need to give as much attention to your yard and other outside areas as well.
-Before the summer comes, take a look at your lawnmower, gardening tools and other summer gadgets.
+Before the summer comes, take a look at your lawnmower, gardening tools, and other summer gadgets.
 If your mower is in disrepair either fix it or invest in a new one.
 Also, take this opportunity to fill it up with gas so it is ready to go as soon as the first cut is necessary.
-Look closely at your other tools, make an honest decision as to whether they are still useable or not.
+Look closely at your other tools, and make an honest decision as to whether they are still useable or not.
 Discard any that have lost their usefulness and need to be replaced.

 Inspect the Exterior of the House, Including the Roof